louiseaubet/Project-Population-Dynamics/README.md

 ### Project Status

-The project was submitted on the 1st of June 2020, as a semester project.
+The project was submitted on the 1st of June 2020, as a semester project at EPFL.